 Manatee Mortality Event Along The East Coast: 2020-ongoing

 The Florida Fish and Wildlife Conservation Commission (FWC) and the U.S. Fish and Wildlife Service continue to investigate a high level of manatee mortalities and respond to manatee rescues along the Atlantic coast of Florida.
 Responding to live manatees in need of rescue is a top priority for wildlife agencies and partners from the Manatee Rehabilitation Partnership.
 FWC manatee biologists have been working hard to respond to public reports of distressed manatees and rescue manatees that need assistance (preliminary rescue summaries).
 The FWC takes manatee conservation seriously by actively implementing science-based conservation measures that are making a difference for manatees and habitat.

 The Working Group on Marine Mammal Unusual Mortality Events confirmed these manatee mortalities met the criteria as an Unusual Mortality Event (UME) and FWS subsequently issued an UME declaration.
 Moving forward, FWC and FWS continue to coordinate closely with our partners, participate in the investigative team, and conduct analyses related to the cause of the UME.
 Working with these partners, FWC and FWS staff are exploring both short- and long-term and small- and large-scale response options, including aquatic habitat restoration.

 Environmental conditions in portions of the Indian River Lagoon remain a concern.
-Researchers have attributed this UME to starvation due to the lack or seagrasses in the Indian River Lagoon.
+Researchers have attributed this UME to starvation due to the lack of seagrasses in the Indian River Lagoon.
 In recent years, poor water quality in the Lagoon has led to harmful algal blooms and widespread seagrass loss.
-Rescuing manatees remains a priority and since January 1, 2021, FWC and partners have rescued over 140 manatees statewide.

 Ways you can help manatees: